 Shake together the vinaigrette ingredients (oil, vinegar and maple syrup) in a small jar or whisk in a small bowl.
 Drizzle over the salad, toss and serve.

-This post is being shared as part of Appleweek 2018 – be sure to enter the great giveaway below.
-You can find out more about the prizes available here.
-Then keep reading for all the other delicious recipes being shared today!
+This post is being shared as part of Appleweek 2018 – unfortunately the giveaway is now closed but be sure to look at all the other delicious recipes being shared today!

 - 1-Pot Apple Sausage Meatballs by Books n’ Cooks